ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-26-Distributions.md

 Exponential (1-parameter) and Weibull (2-parameter) distributions are also continuous probability distributions.
 To know more about them, please refer to [the page](https://reliability.readthedocs.io/en/latest/Equations%20of%20supported%20distributions.html) of reliability engineering.

 On the other hand, Bernoulli distribution is a **discrete probability distribution**, wherein a single trial has 2 possible outcomes.
-If X defines the outcome of the trial and P is the probability of success of 1 outcome, it follows a Bernoulli distribution.
+If X defines the outcome of the trial and P (y-axis) is the probability of success of 1 outcome, it follows a Bernoulli distribution.

 <img width="255" height="184" alt="px" src="https://github.com/user-attachments/assets/a3393118-25e2-40d6-99b4-a5b5fd1bdbf3" />